marianaluduena/cypress-automation-exercise/README.md

 - Exploratory testing findings.
 - Detailed bug reports with evidence.

-I divided this project in 3 main tasks:

-1. **Explore the application and report any bug / issue finded.**

-2. **Write positive, negative and edge use cases.**

-3. **Automate the use cases.**

 ---------

 ## How did I approach this project?

-- **I approached this project by doing this three tasks iteratively, rather than strictly sequentially.
+**I approached this project by doing this three tasks iteratively, rather than strictly sequentially.
 This helped me:**

 1. Understand the application’s behavior more deeply early on.